leotorrez/GI-Model-Importer/Documentation/ini_EN.md

 $last_date = time
 ; $last_date is our defined variable, while time is a reserved word in GIMI.
 ```
+Note: the variable `time` saves a float with the time in seconds since the game launched.
 #### Condition

 GIMI has condition control reserved words, including `if`, `else if`, `else`, and `endif`.